strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

 👉 Skip to step 5 of the section below to finalise the creation of your project.
 :::

 1. Click on the **Continue to billing** button.
-You will directly be redirected to the second and final project creation interface.
+You will directly be redirected to the second and final project deployment interface.
 There you can review all your new project setup information, enter payment & billing details and receive your invoice.

     <ThemedImage
     alt="Payment & Billing"